hexlicn/moodle-ref-architecture-huaweicloud/README.md

-# Hosting Moodle on HUAWEICLOUD
+# Hosting Moodle on HUAWEI CLOUD

 Reference Architecture for Deploying Moodle on Huawei Cloud